liberborn/nativescript-wifi-info/README.md

 * Android native WifiManager API (android.net.wifi.WifiManager)

+## Additional Examples

+### Scan Wifi Network and show available Wifi SSID list (Android only)

+In angular app there is a simple implementation of scanning wifi network and populating wifi ssid list.

 ## Known Issues

-Getting Wifi SSID is not working on simulators.
-On iOS it will return `No WiFi Available`, and on Android it will say `<unknown ssid>`.
+Getting Wifi SSID is not working on iOS simulator (returns `No WiFi Available`).
+On Android it should detect a default demo Wifi Network `AndroidWifi`.

 ## License